A long-haired woman on a Zoom conference call

 The rise of far right around the world (15 January 2-3.30pm UK time)

-• Nitasha Kaul (University of Westminster)
+• Nitasha Kaul (Westminster)

-• Aida Hozic (University of Florida)
+• Aida Hozic (Florida)

-• Karin Narita (University of Sheffield)
+• Karin Narita (Sheffield)

-• Chenchen Zhang (Durham University)
+• Chenchen Zhang (Durham)

 03 Session times